GOP governors challenge Pentagon over Guard vaccine mandate

 “If unvaccinated guardsmen suffer any adverse consequences within the State of Texas, they will have only President Biden and his Administration to blame,” Abbott said.

 Neither Abbott nor the Texas Guard immediately responded to inquiries about the number of vaccinated members.
-Pentagon officials also did not immediately respond to requests for comment.
+Lisa Lawrence, a spokeswoman for the Defense Department, said they would respond to the letters from Abbott and other governors in due course.

 Austin has said repeatedly that getting the vaccine is critical to maintaining a heathy, ready force that can be prepared to defend the nation.
 He decided that Guard members who refuse COVID-19 vaccinations will be barred from federally funded drills and training required to maintain their Guard status.